- Air Crash Sites

 Cunningham also says that the following year, injured Pilot Officer Hoddinot had survived a crash in his Lysander V9403 a few miles to the south east, but was trapped and waiting for help.
 He was frustrated to see a search aircraft circling the crash site of Swordfish P4223 instead, mistaking it for the Lysander and looking for survivors, and not spotting the wreck from which he and Leading Aircraftman Chadwick could not escape.

-In the photo above, the Royal Navy Ensign had been attached to the centre of the cross but had fallen off.
+In the photo above (taken 2009) the Royal Navy Ensign had been attached to the centre of the cross but had fallen off.
 Propped up here by myself in order to take the photo, it needs supergluing back on.

 Photo of the Holme – Woodhead Road on andyholmfirth’s photostream.
 It was while clearing snow from this road that road worker John Davies spotted the wreck of Swordfish P4223, over a month after it crashed.
 Sub Lt Williamson’s plane crashed over to the left on the higher ground visible in this picture.

 Photo of a Fairey Swordfish from wikipedia commons in which you can make out the struts still to be seen in the wreckage pile above;

 Peakland Air Crashes – The North (2006), Pat Cunningham